 To construct a model, we need to access Scicos blocks.
-Scicos provides many elementary blocks organized in different palettes that can be accessed using the operation Palettes in the Edit menu.
+Scicos provides many elementary blocks organized in different palettes that can be accessed using the operation Palettes

+🛠 Untitled 📃 🗖 🗶 File Diagram Palette Edit View Simulate Format Tools ? stop in the Edit menu.
 This operation opens up a dialog box that includes the list of available palettes.
 By selecting a palette in the list, a new Scicos window opens up displaying the blocks available in this palette.
-Figure 7.2 shows the blocks in the Sources palette.
-Blocks from palettes can be copied into the main Scicos window by clicking first on the desired block and then at the location where the block is to be copied in the Scicos window.
+A more direct and convenient way of accessing a block in a palette is via the PalTree operation in the Edit menu.
+This operation opens a Palette browser; see Figure 7.2.
+Blocks from palettes can be copied into the main Scicos window by dragging the desired block and dropping at the location where the block is to be copied in the Scicos window.